Inter-Services Intelligence: Reception

 Critics of the ISI say that it has become a state within a state and not accountable enough.
-Some analysts say that this is because intelligence agencies around the world remain secretive.
+Some analysts say that it is because intelligence agencies around the world remain secretive.
 Critics argue the institution should be more accountable to the president or the prime minister.
-After discovering it, the Pakistani Government disbanded the ISI 'Political Wing' in 2008.
+The Pakistani government disbanded the ISI's political wing in 2008 after its discovery.

 U.S. government

 During the Cold War, the ISI and the CIA worked together to send spy planes over the Soviet Union.
-The ISI and CIA also worked closely during the Soviet–Afghan War supporting groups such as Gulbuddin Hekmatyar's Hezb-i Islami and Jalaluddin Haqqani, leader of the Haqqani network.
+The two organisations also worked closely during the Soviet–Afghan War supporting groups such as Gulbuddin Hekmatyar's Hezb-i Islami and Jalaluddin Haqqani, leader of the Haqqani network.

 Some report the ISI and CIA stepped up cooperation in the aftermath of the 9/11 attacks to kill and capture senior Al Qaeda leaders such as Sheikh Younis Al Mauritan and Khalid Shaikh Mohammed, the planner of the 9/11 attacks who was residing in Pakistan.
-Pakistan claims that, in total, around 100 top level al-Qaeda leaders/operators were killed/arrested by ISI.
-Secretary of State Hillary Clinton said Pakistan is paying a "big price for supporting the U.S. war against terror groups. ...
+Pakistan claims that around 100 top level al-Qaeda leaders/operators were killed or arrested by the ISI.
+Secretary of State Hillary Clinton said Pakistan is paying a "big price for supporting the U.S. war against terror groups. [...]
 I think it is important to note that as they have made these adjustments in their own assessment of their national interests, they're paying a big price for it."